gagolews/genieclust/devel/sphinx/rapi/emst_mlpack.md

 ## Description

-Provides access to the implementation of the Dual-Tree Borůvka algorithm from the `mlpack` package (if available).
+Provides access to the implementation of the Dual-Tree Boruvka algorithm from the `mlpack` package (if available).
 It is based on kd-trees and is fast for (very) low-dimensional Euclidean spaces.
 For higher dimensional spaces (say, over 5 features) or other metrics, use the parallelised Prim-like algorithm implemented in [`mst()`](mst.md).

 ## Usage